seL4/microkit/docs/manual.md

 When the `main` function returns the process is destroyed.
 By comparison a protection domain has three entry points: `init`, `notify` and, optionally, `protected`.

-When an seL4 Core Platform system is booted, all PDs in the system execute the `init` entry point.
+When an Microkit system is booted, all PDs in the system execute the `init` entry point.

 The `notified` entry point will be invoked whenever the protection domain receives a *notification* on a *channel*.
 The `protected` entry point is invoked when a PD's *protected procedure* is called by another PD.